Photo by Ian Vardy

 In 2009, I was given the Newfoundland and Labrador Arts & Letters Award for my short film script “Four Sisters.”
 The short was directed by Dana Warren.
 It aired on CBC television, screened nationally and internationally, and received an A&E short film honourable mention from the National Screen Institute.

 Besides writing, I am a researcher and story consultant.
-Most of my research is with the National Film Board (NFB) of Canada.
-I love the collaborative approach they take with their projects.
+Most of my research and story work is with the National Film Board (NFB) of Canada.
+I also story edit for independent filmmaker and I teach screenwriting in St. John’s.

 – Master of Fine Arts from the University of British Columbia in Creative Writing